Basic-Data-Infrastructure/BDI-event-choreography-Edelivery/messaging.md

 ### Overhead in e-delivery

 When comparing the approaches, the e-delivery protocol contains additional metadata that may be redundant.
+Note that since e-delivery events are bound to logistics events, the overhead is not expected to cause issues in lead time.
+The main concern is the experience in standardisation and development.

 #### Identification of all four corners